optimdata/github-tools/README.md

 $> pip install -r requirements.txt
 ```

+Then you have to setup two self-explanatories environment variables: `GITHUB_USER` and `GITHUB_PASSWORD`.

 ## Update milestone

 The goal of this script is to synchronize milestone due date between several repositories.
 Let's say you have two repos `foo` and `bar`, a milestone `0.1.0` scheduled for 2017/02/02